jhonnymichel/challenge-march-01/README.md

 ### Make the app pretty and responsive.
 use CSS libraries of any sort if you want. -- Unless the Challenge specific rules say the contrary
 ### Use ES6 or earlier.
 it doesn't matter if you use it without transpiling as long as it runs on the latest version of all browsers excluding internet explorer.
-Check compatibility table at http://www.caniuse.com or https://kangax.github.io/compat-table/es6/
+Check compatibility at http://www.caniuse.com or https://kangax.github.io/compat-table/es6/